 Heavy gloves are a necessary part of the protection you’ll need to use when propagating a barrel cactus.
 Some wear two pairs of gloves when working with cactus, as the spines easily pierce through.

-Tools with handles, such as tongs, and a sharp knife or pruners allow you to reach the bottom
+Tools with handles, such as tongs, and a sharp knife or pruners allow you to reach the bottom of the pup without injuring yourself.
+Evaluate which tool will work best for your situation.

 How to Propagate Barrel Cacti